Secondary language of ASEAN: Dialect question

 Indonesian officials delivered mixed messages: while President Jokowi had been diplomatic, officials in Jakarta made it clear they did not uniformly embrace the Malay language proposal.
 Indonesia’s Foreign Minister Retno Marsudi took a cautious line, saying in April that Malaysia’s idea should be discussed further with ASEAN members before any decision.
 An official from Indonesia’s Agency for Language Development and Cultivation remarked that Malay as used in Malaysia is not a national language in Indonesia, as it exists only in some border districts.
 Meanwhile the debacle caused much debate between Malay-Indonesian netizens.
 Speculation was rife that Jakarta would not welcome Malaysia’s move, precisely because Indonesia’s population and linguistic reach are far greater (Indonesia’s 279 million people far outnumber Malaysians).
 Noting under the view of the Indonesian language as a distinct and modern evolution of the Malay language, established within the 1928 Youth Pledge.
 Whilst in the Malaysian view, Indonesian was seen as a "dialect" of the root Malay language.

 Amidst its rejection by an Indonesian minister, Malaysia sought to clarify the nature of its proposal to assuage concerns.
 In May 2022, at an International Symposium on Bahasa Melayu, Ismail Sabri stressed that Malaysia was advocating "Bahasa Melayu" (the Malay language) in general – not specifically "Malaysian Malay" (the Malaysian national idiom).
 By using the broader term, Ismail Sabri reemphasized that the Malay language transcends national borders, encompassing the standard language used in Brunei and Indonesia as well.
-Noting that the disctinction being that Malaysia was not asking neighbors to adopt the Malaysian-standard Malay per se, but rather to recognize the Malay lingua franca that historically and culturally links many communities in the region.
+Noting that the distinction being that Malaysia was not asking neighbors to adopt the Malaysian-standard Malay per se, but rather to recognize the Malay lingua franca that historically and culturally links many communities in the region.
 Despite this clarification, no formal action was taken at the ASEAN level in 2022.
 Changing or adding to this would require agreement from all member states, a high bar that, as subsequent reactions showed, was not met.
 By late 2022, Malaysia underwent a change in government as Ismail Sabri left office in November 2022, and the initiative to promote Malay at ASEAN largely receded.